 Halloween Makeup Tutorial: Skeleton

-Realistically resemble the undead with this skeleton makeup treatment.
-Although the finished result looks hard, our how-to instructions will make creating a skeletal look easy and quick — you can transform yourself in under an hour.
+Realistically resemble the deceased with this skeleton makeup treatment.
+Although the finished result looks hard, our how-to instructions will make creating a skeletal look quick and easy — transform yourself in under an hour.
+Learn the trick to making your eyebrows disappear.

 - cream foundation makeup in white and black